rafael-santiago/kryptos/doc/MANUAL.md

 The ``HASHID`` can be found in **Table 4**.

 The macro ``kryptos_oaep_hash()`` is a way of making easier the function parameters passing.
-All that you should do with this macro is to pass the ``HASHID`` of the desired hash algorithm to be used in the OAEP stuff.
+All you should do with this macro is to pass the ``HASHID`` of the desired hash algorithm for the OAEP stuff.

 Then now with those tips I hope that the following code snippet becomes clearer to you: